 Pursuant to Federal Rule of Civil Procedure 11, you may file a lawsuit if “the factual contentions have evidentiary support or, if specifically so identified, will likely have evidentiary support after a reasonable opportunity for further investigation or discovery.”
 It is not enough to merely guess that fraud is occurring.

 “There is no way they got the government contract without cheating.”
 “That guy has way more money than his peers; he must be getting a kickback or committing fraud somehow.”
 “That doctor only refers patients to my competitor; I bet they have an illegal arrangement.”
 These are all arguments we have heard before from potential clients.
-But without any knowledge or evidence of fraud, it would be unethical to file this lawsuit.
+But without any knowledge or evidence of fraud, it would be unethical to file a lawsuit based on such speculation.

 Moreover, if you are wrong, you may be subject to sanctions under Rule 11 or under the False Claims Act, which requires relators to pay the other side’s attorney’s fees if “the court finds that the claim of the person bringing the action was clearly frivolous, clearly vexatious, or brought primarily for purposes of harassment.”